Vic Govt PER #: BR102201

 Regardless of breed, I have always believed that dogs need 2 exercise sessions a day.
 Before you go to work, and after you get home from work.
 They do not have to be lengthy.

-Regardless of breed, you want your dog running.
+Regardless of breed, you want your dog running after that great base of aerobic exercise is established.
 This is why teaching retrieving is so important.
 You can have your dog totally focused on you, and doing its exercise in a nicely controlled way and coming back to you each and every time.

 Often when humans run, they do it too quickly and too much of it.
 The same goes for what many people put their dogs through.
 I have no doubt that this is an important contributing factor to shoulder and hip issues.
 We want the tendons, ligaments, muscles, etc to build slowly and strongly and hold everything together properly.
 Humans – read the Maffetone Method, and see what you can adapt to it for dogs.
 It’s been critical in keeping me injury free in my Ironman training.

 Over-boisterous play can be very damaging for pups too.
 You must be very careful and prevent larger pups and dogs jumping all over your puppy.
 Injuries resulting from this can cause life time damage.
 Because some other dog owners lack common sense, it would not be unusual, and indeed I would expect it, for you to jump in, and get other people to get their dog off your puppy.
 Some people will think your puppy getting hurt is hilarious.
-It is not, and you are not allowed to punch them in the throat (as much as we all think they deserve it).
+It is not.

 So those puppy retrieval sessions – let’s encourage walking.
 Gradually increase length of session, and at the start most should be walking.
 Building the aerobic system is critical to all mammals.
 Yes that means you and your dog.
 We often are so determined to be the fastest and the best, we neglect the foundation – which is the aerobic system.